marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/acosd.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ACOSD, DACOSD, trigonometric function, cosine, inverse, degrees, cosine, inverse, degrees

 .. _acosd:

-.. index:: ACOSD

-.. index:: DACOSD

-.. index:: trigonometric function, cosine, inverse, degrees

-.. index:: cosine, inverse, degrees

 ACOSD --- Arccosine function, degrees
 *************************************